GowthamSenthilKumarGSK/SORTING/README.md

 This project demonstrates the implementation of the Merge Sort algorithm in C++.
 Merge Sort is a popular divide-and-conquer sorting algorithm that recursively divides an array, sorts the subarrays, and merges them to produce a sorted array.

 **Features:**
-Recursive Merge Sort implementation.
+- Recursive Merge Sort implementation.
-Sorting for integer arrays.
+- Sorting for integer arrays.
-Efficient time complexity: O(n log n).
+- Efficient time complexity : O(n log n).

 **Files**
-- 'main.cpp': The source code implementing the merge and MergeSort functions.
+- 'main.cpp' : The source code implementing the merge and MergeSort functions.

 **Functions:**
-- 'merge(A[], lb, mid, ub)': Merges two sorted subarrays.
+- 'merge(A[], lb, mid, ub)' : Merges two sorted subarrays.
-- 'MergeSort(A[], lb, ub)': Recursively splits and sorts the array.
+- 'MergeSort(A[], lb, ub)' : Recursively splits and sorts the array.